ajlabuc/meCLIP/README.md

     R (tested with v3.6.2)
       "scales" and "ggplot2" packages

+The meCLIP pipeline should work on all modern operating systems and has been specifically tested on Ubuntu 18.04.4, OS X 10.15, and Windows 10 (using Windows Subsystem for Linux*).

+*For a great guide on installing WSL in Windows and setting up conda, see https://github.com/kapsakcj/win10-linux-conda-how-to

-### Snakemake Installation
+### Conda Installation

-The recommended way to install Snakemake is via **conda** because it also enables any software dependencies to be easily installed.
+The recommended way to setup the meCLIP pipeline is via **conda** because it also enables any software dependencies to be easily installed.

 First, install the Miniconda Python3 distribution (download the latest version [here][id], making sure to download the Python3 version):
 \
 `bash Miniconda3-latest-Linux-x86_64.sh`
 \
 Answer 'yes' to the question about whether conda shall be put into your PATH.
-Then, you can install Snakemake with:
+You can check that the installation was succesful by running:
 \
-  `conda install -c conda-forge -c bioconda snakemake`
+  `conda list
 \

-For other installation options, see https://snakemake.readthedocs.io/en/latest/getting_started/installation.html
+For a successful installation, a list of installed packages appears.

 ### Prepare a Working Directory